 A prime example of inversion technology at its best, the EP-950 is used for relieving pain in the back and spine, assisting in improved posture, and treating other health ailments.
-It also uses the Patented Flex Technology system, which provides amazing versatility in how you use the table thanks to an expanded area of movement.

 There’s also a comfortable surface which you can rely on to encourage stretching without having to experience burning sensations or other discomfort.
 A ratchet ankle lock system provides enhanced support, which over time will allow you to feel more confident in using the table and getting the maximum benefit out of it.

 The EP-950 has a 300-pound weight limit, and comes with a 5 year warranty, too.
 On Amazon, 304 users have written reviews with an average rating of 4.5 stars.
 This consistent customer satisfaction can simply be put down to the care Teeter put into developing it, as well as the affordable price-tag.